If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SMG Title JP.PNG SMG Title.PNG SMG Title KO.PNG SMG Title CN.PNG

-The Japanese version's title screen has the game's title under the logo (in Japanese, obviously).
+The Japanese version's title screen has the game's title in Japanese under the logo itself.
 The Korean logo was changed completely to accommodate the game's different title, and the copyright information was updated as well.
-The Chinese version uses the same information but changes the font from New Rodin to DF Zong Yi for some reason.
+The Chinese version uses the same information but changes the font from New Rodin to the Chinese font Zong Yi for some reason.
 It also only requires the player to press A rather than both A and B, using a different icon, as a result of being released on the NVIDIA Shield TV rather than the Wii (which was not released in China).

 Save Banner